pelle7/odroid-go-spectrum-emulator/README.md

 Go-Play.fw can be found at: https://github.com/OtherCrashOverride/go-play/releases/

 2) While you have the SD card out of the ODROID, make a new directory /roms/spectrum on the card and copy your snapshot files (SNA or Z80) in here.
 Using subdirectories is fine.
-Also, copy the empty file 'go.spectrum' into this directory.
-(This allows the emulator to launch from the menu)

 3) Switch off ORDOID-GO, hold down 'B' button and switch back on, keep  B button pressed for 5 seconds.
 If nothing happens you need to update the bootloader - see